BrainhackMTL/school2019/assets/week4/presentation-grading.md

 Grades will be given by several instructors and averaged to obtain the final presentation grade.

-## Use of best practices (1-3)
+## Use of open-science best practices (1-3)

-Expectation: the project uses the best practices learnt during week 1, or provides a convincing reason to not use them.
+Expectation: the project uses adequate tools and follow open-science best practices learnt during week 1, or provides a convincing reason to not use them.

 ## Skills and technologies learnt (1-3)